 - You may lose your professional license: nursing, teacher, doctor, etc.

-Contact a Domestic Violence Lawyer in today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Attorney in today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order